-Catalog Description - This course provides and overview of social work theories related to mental/behavioral health assessment.
-Social constructivism frames many of these theories for the purposes of conceptualizing diagnostic classifications, as well as human strengths and resiliencies.
-While, social work practice behaviors are understood within the context of human behaviors and the social environment, and applied for responsibly engaging and assessing behavioral health consumers via the APA Diagnostic and Statistical Manual of Mental Disorders (5th edition).
-Prerequisites: SOWK 6121, 6131, 6141, 6151, 6232, 6242 Co-requisites: SOWK 6212, 6442.
+Catalog Description - This course provides an overview of social work theories related to mental/behavioral health assessment, Social constructivism frames many of these theories for the purposes of conceptualizing diagnostic classifications, as well as human strengths and resiliencies.
+While social work practice behaviors are understood within the context of human behaviors and the social environment, and applied to responsibly engaging and assessing behavioral health consumers via the with special emphasis on and critique of the APA Diagnostic and Statistical Manual of Mental Disorders (5th edition).
+Prerequisites: SOWK 6121, 6131, 6141, 6151, 6232, 6242 Corequisites: SOWK 6212, 6442.
+(Advanced Standing students are exempt from the prerequisite for this course).